-All gasoline-powered 2015 Golf models use an updated version of VW’s 1.8-liter turbocharged, direct-injected inline-4, good for 170 horsepower and 200 pound-feet of torque.
-And while other carmakers seem to be dropping manual transmissions, Volkswagen keeps its standard 5-speed manual as well as an optional 6-speed automatic.
-Fuel economy is EPA-estimated 25/37 mpg City/Highway with the manual and 25/36 mpg City/Highway with the automatic.
+All gasoline-powered 2015 Golf models use an updated version of VW’s 1.8-liter turbocharged, direct-injected four-cylinder, good for 170 horsepower and 200 pound-feet of torque in the standard model.
+And while other carmakers seem to be dropping manual transmissions, Volkswagen keeps its standard 5-speed manual as well as an optional 6-speed dual-clutch automatic.
+Fuel economy is EPA-estimated 26/37 mpg City/Highway with the manual and 26/36 mpg City/Highway with the automatic.

-The Golf TDI Clean Diesel uses an updated version of VW's turbocharged 2.0-liter direct-injected inline-4, which makes 150 hp and 236 lb.-ft. of torque, mated to a 6-speed manual or a 6-speed dual-clutch automated manual transmission (DSG).
-It's smooth and quiet, and achieves good fuel economy, as expected from a diesel: 31/45 mpg City/Highway with the manual transmission.
-Volkswagen dropped the starting price of the 2015 Golf TDI by more than $3,000 compared with the previous model, but not without compromises.
-For one, the Golf TDI loses its sportier (and more expensive) multi-link rear suspension in favor of a less sophisticated torsion beam rear setup, which we found to be much less composed on the road.
-On the plus side, the new packaging also allows more space than before, bringing total cargo capacity in line with other 2015 Golf models.
+Volkswagen dropped the starting price of the 2015 Golf TDI by more than $3,000 compared with the previous-generation 2014 model, but not without compromises.
+For one, the Golf TDI loses its sportier (and more expensive) multi-link rear suspension in favor of a less sophisticated torsion beam rear axle, which we found to be less composed on the road.
+On the plus side, the new packaging allows more luggage space than before, bringing total cargo capacity in line with other 2015 Golf models.

-The GTI, which Volkswagen claims inspired the hot hatch segment, is as good as ever with its 210-hp 2.0-liter turbocharged power plant, bigger brakes, sport-tuned suspension and precise steering.
-A new performance package adds even more agility and grip thanks to an electronically controlled electronic slip differential, the first of its kind on a front-wheel-drive vehicle.
-Fuel economy understandably slips a bit compared to its tamer Golf counterparts, at 25/34 mpg City/Highway with the manual and 25/33 mpg City/Highway with the automatic.
+The 2015 Volkswagen GTI, the car that inspired the hot hatchback phenomenon in 1975, is better than ever with its 210-hp 2.0-liter turbocharged power plant, bigger brakes, sport-tuned suspension and precise steering.
+A new performance package adds 10 hp, plus even more agility and grip thanks to an electronically controlled electronic slip differential.
+Fuel economy slips a bit compared to the standard Golf, to 25/34 mpg City/Highway with the manual and 25/33 mpg with the automatic.

 Competitors to the 2015 Volkswagen Golf include hatchback versions of the Ford Focus, Kia Forte, Mazda3, and the Hyundai Elantra GT.
 Alternatives to the GTI include the Ford Focus ST and Honda Civic Si.
-Golf TDI models are in a class by themselves; looking for diesel power would have to go to a four-door sedan like the Chevrolet Cruze diesel, or step up to a more expensive luxury vehicle like the BMW 328d SportWagen.
+The only hatchback rival to the 2015 Golf R is its more expensive cousin, the Audi S3, though a hotter Ford Focus is due for the 2016 model year.
+Golf TDI models are in a class by themselves; those looking for diesel power would have to go to a four-door sedan like the Chevrolet Cruze diesel or step up to a more expensive luxury vehicle like the BMW 328d SportWagen.

 The 2015 Volkswagen Golf TSI is powered by a 1.8-liter turbocharged, direct-injected inline-4 that makes 170 horsepower and 200 pound-feet of torque.